maram-ra/holbertonschool-simple_shell/README.md

 ## Description

-This simple shell was created by Maram and Hessah as a project for Holberton School of Computer Science.
-It is a simple UNIX command interpreter written in the C programming language.
-The program uses bash commands it retrieves from the command line interface (CLI) that are inputed by the user.
-The shell can be run in interactive and non interactive mode as shown below.
+This shell was created by Maram and Hessah as a project at Holberton School.
+It is a simple UNIX command-line interpreter written in C.

+The shell accepts commands from the user via the command line interface (CLI),
+supports both interactive and non-interactive modes, and executes standard system commands.

 ---